Diversity, Equity, & Inclusion

 We Are Unique in our Diversity

-Students come to Central Catholic from over 60 cities and towns and several countries.
+Students come to Central Catholic from over 60 cities and towns.

 They come from diverse backgrounds and experiences to form a caring community of faith, learning, and service.